thisiskevinchoi/pelican-bootstrap3-minimal/README.md

 ## Extras

-### Bootswatch and other Bootstrap 3 themes

-Part of the versatility of this theme comes from the fact that I included all the lovely Bootstrap 3 themes from [Bootswatch](http://bootswatch.com/), built by [Thomas Park](https://github.com/thomaspark).
-You can tell Pelican what Bootswatch theme to use, by setting `BOOTSTRAP_THEME` to the desired theme, in lowercase (ie. 'readable' or 'cosmo' etc.).
-My own site is using _Simplex_.
-If you want to use any other Bootstrap 3 compatible theme, just put the minified CSS in the `static/css` directory and rename it using the following naming scheme: `bootstrap.{theme-name}.min.css`.
-Then update the `BOOTSTRAP_THEME` variable with the _theme-name_ used.

 ### Article info

 Set `SHOW_ARTICLE_AUTHOR` to True to show the author of the article at the top of the article and in the index of articles.
 Set `SHOW_ARTICLE_CATEGORY` to show the Category of each article.
 Set `SHOW_DATE_MODIFIED` to True to show the article modified date next to the published date.